gsmithline/Causal-Game-Analysis/README.md

 Where W(X) is welfare at the full-game equilibrium and W({sᵢ}) is agent sᵢ's self-play payoff (M[i,i]).
 In a metagame, self-play represents the outcome when only that agent exists in the ecosystem.

-- **SI > 0**: positive emergence — the ecosystem at equilibrium produces more welfare than the sum of individual agents in isolation.
+- **SI > 0**: positive emergence,the ecosystem at equilibrium produces more welfare than the sum of individual agents in isolation.
 Strategic diversity creates value.
-- **SI < 0**: negative emergence — agents interfere with each other.
+- **SI < 0**: negative emergence,agents interfere with each other.
 The ecosystem at equilibrium is worse than agents operating independently.
-- **SI ≈ 0**: no emergence — collective welfare is approximately the sum of parts.
+- **SI ≈ 0**: no emergence,collective welfare is approximately the sum of parts.

 The Synergy Index complements LOO effects (individual importance) and Harsanyi dividends (pairwise interactions) by providing a single system-level measure of whether strategic interaction creates or destroys value.